pranaysuyash/sig_ext_fastapi_react/DEPLOYMENT_CHECKLIST.md

 - Verify asset paths are relative
 - Check file exists in repo
 - Review `.cfignore` exclusions
+ - Ensure runtime `uploads/` files are NOT pushed to the repo.
+If uploads appear in the repo, remove them with `git rm -r --cached uploads` and add `uploads/**` to `.gitignore`.

 ### Issue: Iframe not loading on /buy